-WHAT DOES NOT WORK:
+WHAT DOES NOT WORK

-- Expecting that treatment is a magic cure and believing that they don't have to change because "the addict is a problem." - Remaining silent and secretive about things they know and covering for the addict. - Refusing to go to support meetings.

-- Avoiding intervening on addict when misbehaving in treatment and minimizing their behavior. - Over-involvement in treatment and calling/speaking with addict daily or very frequently to cease own anxiety. - Not following clinical and reading recommendations.
+- Expecting that treatment is a magic cure and believing that you don't have to change because "the addict is a problem." - Remaining silent and secretive about things you know and covering for the addict. - Refusing to go to support meetings. - Avoiding intervening for the addict when they are misbehaving in treatment and minimizing their behavior. - Over-involvement in treatment and calling/speaking with addict daily/frequently to cease own anxiety. - Not following clinical and reading recommendations.